newrelic/newrelic-telemetry-sdk-java/README.md

 `com.newrelic.telemetry:metrics`

-Note: in order to use these APIs, you will need to get access to the API endpoint.
-Please contact `open-instrumentation@newrelic.com` to request access.

-You will also need an Insights Insert API Key.
+In order to send metrics to New Relic, you will also need an Insights Insert API Key.
 Please see [New Relic Api Keys](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key) for more information.